ora-io/opml/README.md

 contracts -- A Merkleized MIPS processor on chain + the challenge logic
 ```

+For more in-depth information, please refer to the [project wiki](https://github.com/hyperoracle/opml/wiki).
+Additionally, you can find a tutorial on building a straightforward handwritten digit recognition DNN model (MNIST) within OPML in the [`docs/tutorial.md`](docs/tutorial.md).

 ## Building

 Pre-requisites: Go, Node.js, Make, and CMake.